 Minimum age: 18

-The expedition will comprise an 8-day program focused on the exploration of remote shipwreck sites, for a total of 60 hours of fieldwork (including 9 dives), lectures, and data processing.
-As this is an exploratory expedition, there will be a heavy focus on underwater photography, videography, and photogrammetry (3D modeling).
+The expedition will comprise a 10-day program focused on the exploration of remote archaeological sites on land as well as under water, for a total of 90 hours of fieldwork, lectures, and data processing.
 The expedition includes the following components:

 - Surveying techniques